drcyberg/CP-NHCB-V1/README.md

 ---

-### Specifications
+## Specifications

 - UART pinout connectror
 - 3.3V or 5V power led indicator (programming mode)
 - RX/TX leds indicator
-- Based FT230XS chip
+- Based on FT230XS chip
-- Mini-B USB
+- Mini-B USB Interface
 - Number of PCB layer: 2 layers
 - PCB Compliant: ROHS
 - 4x M2.5 mounting hole

 ---

-### Applications
+## Applications

 - The NHPSU-V1 PCB is responsible for the power supply, it will always ensure that it is powered.
-Compatible with RPI with 3.3v voltage.
+Compatible with RPI with 3.3v voltage GPIO.
 - Always pay attention to the polarity before connecting them, make sure that you have connected them correctly before turning them on.
 - Connection pinout: RPI TX <---> NHCB-V1 RX; RPI RX <---> NHCB-V1 TX; VDD <---> NHPSU-V1 VDD; GND <---> NHPSU-V1 GND
 - Local console connection for RPI management.